CCA welcomes new Communication Design chair Jennifer Sonderby

 Sonderby’s teaching spans undergraduate and graduate programs at CCA, as well as international workshops in Harare, Zimbabwe and Nagoya, Japan.
 Across all settings, her approach centers on curiosity, critical thinking, and adaptability.

-“I help students become better learners,” she says.
-“It’s about uncovering what drives them—and developing the mindset needed to navigate the field.”
+“I help students cultivate curiosity,” she says.
+“It’s about uncovering what drives them—and developing the agility to respond to new tools, ideas, and possibilities.”

 As chair, Sonderby is especially energized by the Bay Area’s legacy of design innovation.

 “There’s no better place to rethink what design can do than here in San Francisco,” she says.
-“At CCA, students are encouraged to cross boundaries, take risks, and ask hard questions.
-That’s exactly what the world needs from designers right now.”
+“At CCA, students are encouraged to cross boundaries, take risks, and ask lots of questions—together shaping what comes next for design.”

 Find your creative community at CCA